 “It’s the most vulnerable time of the year.”
 Ok, so that’s not exactly what Andy Williams sang on his famous festive song, but it is nevertheless true: cyber criminals don’t take a holiday, so your chances of being a victim of a cyber attack can increase over Christmas and New Year.

 Christmas holidays are a prime time for criminals to take advantage of.
 At this time of year, organisations will start to close and will be running with a heavily reduced staff count which can make organisations vulnerable.

-For example, last Christmas Eve, the Scottish Environment Protection Agency’s digital systems were held under attack.
+For example, on the Christmas Eve of 2020, the Scottish Environment Protection Agency’s digital systems were held under attack.
 It knocked several of their key systems offline causing major disruption to their staff and made it difficult for them to do their work.

 Does your current security strategy include a plan for cyber attacks during the holidays?

 The benefits of having a business continuity plan are undeniable.
 When disaster strikes, getting business operations back up and running quickly is crucial.
 No business is immune to potential threats, no matter how big or small your organisation is.

 Make sure you have taken all the necessary steps to secure your IT unfractured ahead of time.
 From protecting your website, safeguarding your customer details to training your staff it’s time to take a closer look at your organisation’s cyber security.

 Take the time now to review your business continuity plan and know where you can seek advice and support should you need it.